thentz/pdsnd_github/README.md

 Explore data related to bike share systems for Chicago, New York City and Washington DC from Jan - Jun 2017
 Input: City, Month (or default to ALL) and day-of-week (or default to ALL)
-Output: descriptive statistics including Popular times of travel, Popular stations and trip, Trip Duration and User info
+Output: descriptive statistics including Popular times of travel, Popular stations and trip, Trip Duration and User info Datasets from Chicago and New York City include Gender and Birth Year

 ### Files used
 bikeshare.py